 For instance, to remove the

-again directory and everything within it, we can type:
+again directory and everything within it, you can type:

-Currently, we know how to manipulate files as objects, but we have not learned how to actually edit them and add content to them.
+Currently, you know how to manipulate files as objects, but you have not learned how to actually edit them and add content to them.

-nano command is one of the simplest command-line Linux text editors, and is a great starting point for beginners.
+nano is one of a few common command-line Linux text editors, and is a great starting point for beginners.
 It operates somewhat similarly to the

 less program discussed above, in that it occupies the entire terminal for the duration of its use.